Agency worker accident at work claims – Can I Claim Compensation?

 - Pain and suffering caused by your accident – This includes physical, psychological or emotional injuries.

-Once you are ready to make an agency worker compensation claim, all you need to do is give us a call, and we will handle the process for you.
+Once you are ready to make an agency worker compensation claim, all you need to do is give our specialist solicitors a call, and we will handle the process for you.
 We will be there for you every step of the way during your agency worker compensation claim, ensuring you have nothing to fret about.
-You will be pleased to know that we work on a No Win No Fee basis on agency worker compensation cases, and we can arrange a local medical for you if required.
+You may wish to know that we work on a No Win No Fee basis on agency worker compensation cases.
+And we can arrange a local medical for you if necessary.

 |Reason for claiming||Average payout amount||Notes|